-When you bring home your adorable ball of fur – better known as a Siberian husky – the extra fluff on your puppy is a major aesthetic selling point.
+When you bring home your adorable Siberian husky – the extra fluff on your puppy is a major aesthetic selling point.

 …Until you realize that husky shedding is real, and that gorgeous fluff is all over your carpet.

 You heard the rumors before.
-But now you know the answer to, do huskies shed a lot – and is it really that bad?
+Do huskies shed a lot? – and is it really that bad?

 The short answer: yes.

-They’re not the worse shedders in the dog world, but you’ll certainly notice your carpets getting extra hairy when you’ve got a husky wandering around.
+They’re not the worse shedders in the dog world, but you’ll certainly notice your carpets getting extra hairy when you’ve got a husky wandering around in shedding season.

-This is thanks to their double coat — a short, dense undercoat designed to keep them warm in cold temperatures and a fluffy long-haired top coat to keep them waterproof and cool in warmer climates.
+The primary cause of husky shedding is their majestic double coat — a short, dense undercoat designed to keep them warm in cold temperatures and a fluffy long-haired top coat to keep them waterproof and cool in warmer climates.

 A double coat is a great thing for huskies: it allows them to regulate their body temperature against the heat, and as a huge advantage, they can self-clean their coat without requiring regular baths (though they’ll smell nicer with them).